Zugamifk/araci/Notes/Items.md

 # Charms
 Araci will find small precious objects through the game with special properties.
 These objects can be worn to provide a benefit to Araci, or offered at a shrine for large amounts of favor.

+### Glutton's Charm
+Adds more slots to the satiety meter.